11 Tips How to Avoid Crowds in Zion National Park

 Tips for Visiting Zion National Park

-• Always check nps.gov before you visit a park.
-The park’s website will have park alerts and closures that could impact your trip.
-Pay attention to these and have a plan b.
+- Always check nps.gov before visiting a park.
+There you will find park alerts and closures that could impact your trip.
+Pay attention to these and always have a plan B. And C.

-• Pick up a Zion National Park map and a park newspaper at the entrance station.
-These two items include helpful park and trail info.
+- Pick up a Zion National Park map and a park newspaper at the entrance station.
+These two items include useful park and trail info.
 Also consider buying a Zion National Park plastic map that has a bit more detail about the surrounding area.

-• Remember to use Leave No Trace when visiting public lands (and really anywhere).
-You can learn more about all seven principles on their website.
+- Remember to use Leave No Trace when visiting public lands (and really anywhere).
+You can find more about all seven principles on the website.

 Final Thoughts About How to Avoid Crowds in Zion National Park

-If you are a national park lover, then Zion National Park is definitely a must-see for your travel bucketlist.
-Planning strategically to avoid crowds in Zion National Park will improve the odds of having a stress- free and better great national park experience.
+If you are a national park lover, then Zion National Park should definitely be a must-see on your travel bucketlist.
+Planning strategically to avoid crowds in Zion National Park will improve the odds of having a stress-free and better national park experience.

 See you on the road!